Strength training is something that has had a positive impact on my development as a runner.

 For those wanting to go through a structured program I recommend High Performance Lifting by running coach and fellow podcaster Jason Fitzgerald.
 The programs is designed to take you through 4 phases: Basic Strength, Speed Strength, Power and Efficiency, and Peak for Performance.

 Thanks for reading/listneing!
-Stay tuned for part 2 of Choose to Get Stronger where I share my personal journey with strength training.
+Check out part 2 of Choose to Get Stronger where I share my personal journey with strength training.

 - The Lore of Running by Dr. Tim Noakes